Our mission statement

 Illustrator (Learning Village)

 Sara does an incredible job of bringing the Learning Village to life!
-Sara lives in a beautiful, small village in the Italian Alps and loves walking in the mountains and practising yoga.
-She started her illustration career by creating an adventurous comic series about her and her primary school classmates in her first days of school.
-She started to publish in 2006 and, since then, she's been creating illustrations for textbooks, educational projects and fiction books, collaborating with publishers and public and private clients in Italy and worldwide. www.blog.saramarchetto.com, [email protected]
+Sara lives in a beautiful village in the Italian Alps and loves hiking and practicing yoga.
+She started her illustration career by creating colourful comic strips about her primary school classmates' imaginary adventures.
+She has published professionally since 2009, working on textbooks, fiction books, games, and educational projects for a wide age range.
+She collaborates with publishers, institutions, and companies in Italy and worldwide.